 Generate ECDSA Key

-The script generates an ECDSA key using the secp384r1 curve and saves it to the private directory of the intermediate CA.
+The script generates an ECDSA key for the Intermediate Certificate Authority using the secp384r1 curve and saves it to the private directory.

 print_section_header "Generate ECDSA key"